phasehq/docs/public/integrations/platforms/github-actions.md

 ![Add GitHub Access Token credentials](/assets/images/platform-integrations/github/add-github-credentials-self-hosted-access-token.png)

-5. You will see that the integration credential have been created successfully.
+5. You will see that the integration credential has been created successfully.

 ![GitHub credentials stored](/assets/images/platform-integrations/github/github-credentials-created.png)